 Normalization Concept in DBMS was introduced to solve the data anomalies that were causing halts and serious data problems to the developers.

 Normalization was also proposed by Dr. Codd and his 12 rules are the fundamentals to every DBMS design for decades now.
 Now that the context is built , we can proceed with the Normalization with example.

-We will discuss four types of Normal Forms
+We will discuss three types of Normal Forms

 - First Normal Form 1NF

 - Second Normal Form 2NF

 FIRST NORMAL FORM 1NF

 Table is considered to be in First Normal Form 1NF only if it contains no repeating groups .
 Taking the example from ERD case study of University management system .

 Two Columns , Zip Code and City they both have repeating groups in them.
 Can you imagine a way to identify which city has which zip code of two?
 Hence, we need to remove them and convert them in a way that each record can be recognised independently.